wendyww9/task-list-api/ada-project-docs/wave_01.md

 so that I know I successfully created a Task that is saved in the database.

+Remember that the knowledge of how to initialize a new model instance from the request dictionary is often left to the model itself, as it allows the model to control which fields are required and how they are initialized.
+We could add a class method to the Task model that initializes a new instance from a dictionary, and use this method in the route.
+If all of our models have this method, we could create a route helper method that initializes a new model instance from a dictionary, and use it in this route and any other route that creates a new model instance.

+Further, notice that the data nested under the `"task"` key is a dictionary representation of the task that was created.
+Creating a model helper method to return this dictionary, which we can then use to help build this route response, will improve the consistency of our endpoints.

 #### Get Tasks: Getting Saved Tasks

 As a client, I want to be able to make a `GET` request to `/tasks` when there is at least one saved task and get this response: